kahlil/belly/readme.md

 ### `belly q <commit-message>`

-_Rebase the current branch on to `origin/master` and if it doesn't fail, squash the branch._
+_Fetch origin master, rebase the current branch on to `origin/master` and if it doesn't fail, squash the branch._

 If your team wants to keep a clean Git history you will most likely have to rebase your branch on a regular basis and squash your commits into one commit per feature.

 `belly q` is here to help!
-The command will rebase your current branch on to `master` just to make sure you rebased (you have to make sure your master ist up-to-date).
+The command will rebase your current branch on to `master` just to make sure you rebased (you have to make sure your master is up-to-date).
 Then it will do a `reset --soft` back to `master` and then commit all your changes with the commit message you specified after `q`.

 ### `belly p`